Regular propagators of bilinear quantum systems: Interaction framework

-From the above corollary the attainable set is contained in a countable union of precompact sets. \begin{corollary} If $\Hc$ is infinite dimensional and $\psi_{0} \in \Hc$.
+From the above result the attainable set is a countable union of totally bounded sets. \begin{corollary} Let $\psi_{0} \in \Hc$.
 If $(A,B)$ satisfies Assumption~\ref{ass:StrongInteraction} then

-is a meagre set (in the sense of Baire). \end{corollary} \begin{proof} The union can be actually restricted to $L,T,a$ in a countable set, for instance $\N^3$.
+is contained in a countable union of compact subsets of $\Hc$. \end{corollary} \begin{proof} The attainable set can be rewritten as

+and this union can be, in fact, restricted to $L,T$ in a countable set, for instance $\N^2$.
 Then Proposition~\ref{rem:compactness} tells that each set of the union is relatively compact in $\Hc$ and thus with empty interior. \end{proof}

-\begin{proof}[Proof of Theorem \ref{THE_main_introduction}] The well-posedness result for $L^1$ controls is a consequence of Proposition \ref{prop:propagator-radon2} proved for Radon controls.
-Emptyness of the attainable set for $L^1$ controls is a consequence of Corollary \ref{Cor:NoExactControllability} proved for Radon controls. \end{proof}
+We are now ready to prove Theorem~\ref{THE_main_introduction}. \begin{proof}[Proof of Theorem \ref{THE_main_introduction}] The well-posedness result for $L^1$ controls is a consequence of Proposition \ref{prop:propagator-radon2} proved for Radon controls.
+The conclusion on the attainable set for $L^1$ controls is a consequence of Corollary \ref{Cor:NoExactControllability} proved for Radon controls. \end{proof}